mailz22/hello-testing/README.md

 ## What is it for?

-With this project I can easiely start to write accptance (integration) tests.
+With this project I can easiely start to write acceptance (integration) tests.

 ### How use